 met on June 13, 2014 and on July 11, 2014.
 The Committee considered and discussed information regarding potential sites and the process required to establish a State Veterans Cemetery, and received comments from members of the public.

 the Irvine City Council adopted Resolution No. 14-92

 expressing its intent to convey the Amended and Restated Development Agreement (ARDA) Transfer Site (at the former Marine Corps Air Station, El Toro) to the State for the purposes of creating the Southern California Veterans Memorial Park and Cemetery

 , subject to all necessary and appropriate studies, procedures and agreements with the State and Federal governments.

 AB 1453 directs the California Department of Veterans Affairs (CalVet), in voluntary cooperation with local government entities in Orange County, to design, develop, construct and equip a state-owned and operated Southern California Veterans Cemetery.
 It also directs CalVet to apply for federal Veterans Cemetery Grant Program funds for a Veterans Cemetery.

-CalVet is responsible to oversee and coordinate the development of a state-owned and operated veterans cemetery in voluntary cooperation with local agencies, which will take multiple steps and several years to fund, design and construct.
-As an initial step, AB 1453 directs the California Department of Veterans Affairs (CalVet) to submit a pre-application requesting Federal Veterans Cemetery Grant Funds (administered by U.S. Department of Veterans Affairs) to design, develop, construct and equip the cemetery.
+As a key initial step, AB 1453 directs the California Department of Veterans Affairs (CalVet) to submit a pre-application requesting Federal Veterans Cemetery Grant Funds (administered by U.S. Department of Veterans Affairs) to design, develop, construct and equip the cemetery.